LoganHaug/sort-vis/README.md

 - Requires a local node server

 Install/Setup
-- Install node.js by running "npm install http-server"
+- Install node.js http-server by running "npm install http-server"
 - Then while in the sort-vis folder run "http-server"
 - Finally connect to "http://localhost:8080/" and open sort-vis.html